emanuelescarabattoli/react-top-progress-bar/README.md

-# React component to display a progress bar on top of page
+# React Top Progress Bar
-Adds a progress bar on top of your page.
+Adds a progress bar displayed on top of your page.
 When value changes, an **animation** is performed.

 ## Installation
 First you need to install the package as dependency by running the following command